 dBA Leq(15 min.) — The 15 minute Leq (Level Equivalent) or “average” sound level in decibels measured by a sound-level meter satisfying the requirements of American National Standards specification for sound-level meters with standardized Leq capability and A-weighting.

 dBC Leq(15 min.) — The 15 minute Leq (Level Equivalent) or “average” sound level in decibels measured by a sound-level meter satisfying the requirements of American National Standards specification for sound-level meters with standardized Leq capability and C-weighting.

+MEASUREMENT PERIOD – The continuous time interval over which sound is measured, which shall be fifteen (15) minutes.

 PLAINLY AUDIBLE — Any sound that can be detected by a person using his or her unaided hearing faculties.
-As an example, if the sound source under investigation is a portable or personal vehicular sound amplification or reproduction device, the enforcement officer need not determine the title of a song, specific words, or the artist performing the song.
+As an example, if the sound source under investigation is from a commercial establishment such as a home business, restaurant, bar, or outdoor event, the Selectboard or its designee need not determine the title of a song or be able to understand specific words,.
 The detection of the rhythmic bass component of the music is sufficient to constitute a plainly audible sound.

 SOUND LEVEL — The quantity in decibels measured by a sound-level meter satisfying the requirements of American National Standards specification for sound-level meters.
 "Sound level" is the frequency weighted sound pressure level obtained with the standardized dynamic characteristic "fast" or “Leq” and weighting (A) or (C).